RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/2-Introduction to Rapid Platform.md

 ## Key Pillars to Rapid Platform

 Rapid Platform stands on certain fundamental experiences.
 These can be considered as the ***Pillars to Rapid Platform***.
-You can read about these experiences in [Docs &gt; Getting Started &gt; The Five Pillars](</docs/Rapid/Getting%20Started/the-five-pillars/>).
+You can read about these experiences in <a href="https://docs.rapidplatform.com/docs/Rapid/Getting%20Started/the-five-pillars/" target="_blank">Docs &gt; Getting Started &gt; The Five Pillars</a>.